Chakwera protecting another fraud-hit presidential advisor

 Chris Chaima who was Chakwera’s Advisor on Strategy and Manifesto was also fired last year after he was arrested in connection with fuel deals at the National Oil Company of Malawi (Nocma).

-In a leaked internal memo on Monday, State House Chief of Staff Prince Kapondamgaga also admitted that some staff have been involved in corrupt acts.
+In a leaked internal memo on Tuesday this week, State House Chief of Staff Prince Kapondamgaga also admitted that some staff have been involved in corrupt acts.

 He said criminal acts reported against State House employees include soliciting and receiving money from prospective bidders of public procurement in exchange for a promise to influence the awarding of contracts, soliciting money from business owners and parastatals using the Presidents name, and using the name of the State House to unlawfully acquire public goods, such as public land for private use.